-Appendix 4 Risk Assessment COVID-19 Risk Template (List identifies COVID-19 as the hazard and outlines control measures required to deal with this risk)
+Appendix 4 Risk Assessment

+COVID-19 Risk Template (List identifies COVID-19 as the hazard and outlines infection prevention control measures required to deal with this risk)

 Hazards Is the hazard present?
 Y/N What is the risk?
 Risk rating H=High M=Medium L=Low Controls (When all controls are in place risk will be reduced) Is this control in place?
-Action/to do list/outstanding controls Risk rating applies to outstanding controls outlined in this column Person responsible Signature and date when action completed COVID-19 N Illness H School Covid19 Response Plan in place in line with Department of Education guidance and the Return to Work Safely Protocol and public health advice Follow public health guidance from HSE re hygiene and respiratory etiquette Complete School COVID-19 Policy Statement Return to Work Forms received and reviewed Undertake Induction Training Maintain log of staff, student and visitors Complete checklists as required School Management How to deal with a suspected case Physical distancing requirements Other school specific checklist
+Action/to do list/outstanding controls Risk rating applies to outstanding controls outlined in this column Person responsible Signature and date when action completed COVID-19 N Illness Н School Covid19 Response Plan in place in line with Department of Education guidance and the Work Safely Protocol and public health advice Follow public health guidance from HSE re hygiene and respiratory etiquette Complete School COVID-19 Policy Statement Return to Work Forms received and reviewed Induction Training provided Contact log in place Complete checklists as required School Management How to deal with a suspected case Other school specific checklist Name of staff member

 If there is one or more High Risk (H) actions needed, then the risk of injury could be high and immediate action should be taken.
 Medium Risk (M) actions should be dealt with as soon as possible.
 Low Risk (L) actions should be dealt with as soon as practicable.

-Risk Assessment carried out by:
+Risk Assessment carried out by f : Date: /

-Date: / / © All rights reserved.
+© All rights reserved.

-Appendix 5

-Contact Tracing Log
+Appendix 5 Contact Tracing Log

-Name of School School Contact Person Address of School For Queries only Phone No y: Email Name of Visitor Was the visit pre-ar Yes □ No □ ranged with the Princi pal?
-Date of Visit // Time Entry to school am □ pm 🗆 Exit from School am 🗆 pm 🗅 Visitor Status Contractor Parent/Guar dian □ Other P lease complete: Contact details of visitor Company Name (if applicable) Address Contact No. Email Address Reason for Visit Who the visitor met (separate line required for each person the v visitor met) 1 Name of Person visited Length of time spent with each person in the school
+Name of School Address of School Contact Person School For Queries onl Phone No ıy.
+Email Name of Visitor · Was the visit pre-arr Yes □ No □ ranged with the Principal?
+Date of Visit // Time Entry to school am □ pm 🗆 Exit from School am □ pm □ Visitor Status Contractor Parent/Guar rdian □ Other 🗆 P lease complete: Contact details of visitor Company Name (if applicable) Address Contact No. Email Address Reason for Visit Who the visitor met (separate line required for each person the visitor met) 1 -4 the to the Name of Person visited Length of time spent with each person school nt with each person in the